ceford/cefjdemos-data-jdm-user-en/articles/modules/how-do-you-put-a-module-inside-an-article-3f.md

 You can also add the style that is used for rendering the module.
 To do so, add the style as the third parameter like {loadmodule login,Login 2,xhtml}.
-If you don't add a style, then "none" is used.
+If you don't add a style, then none is used.

 ## loadmoduleid